prosis369/hp_assignments/README.md

   1. Implement Matrix multiplication in parallel using C++ amp.
   2. Extend the previous question with tile sizes : 8x8, 16x16, ..

+PTHREAD

+  1. Matrix Multiplication.
+  2. Calculate the value of PI.
+  3. Priority